 AND SO MUCH MORE

-But beyond that, there’s an entire best sellers section of their home goods collection.
+At the risk of repeating myself, I have to reiterate how many more options there are on the Quince site while you’re perusing.
+They have an entire best sellers section of their home goods collection.
 Washed velvet pillowcases (from $34.90) to go with either curtain style; an organic Turkish waffle robe ($49.90) for lounge time in your newly decked-out bedroom.
 If I hadn’t had such good luck across a wide swath of Quince’s catalog, I’d keep my focus narrower — but I’d be remiss not to tell you to nab those savings in multiple areas while you’re at it.

 I REST MY CASE